aimhigherweb/iec_website/content/what-we-do/myopia-control.md

 ##### Atropine drops

-Atropine drops have been used for many years to control myopia; however, until recently they have been prescribed at a normal concentration of 0.5% - 1%.
-Atropine at this concentration causes loss of focusing in young children for near tasks and dilates the pupil leading to light sensitivity.
-For young patients that show aggressive myopia progression we will still recommend 1% atropine in order to best control their myopia progression.
-These drops are used in conjunction with tinted transitions progressive lenses to give protection from bright light and the ability to see for reading tasks.
+Atropine is a prescription eye drop that has been used for many years to control myopia.
+It is thought to interact with receptors in the eye that control growth in order to slow myopia progression.<sup>10,11</sup> There are different concentrations of atropine available, and evidence has shown that the effect on myopia control is a dose dependent relationship.
+Meaning, the higher the concentration, the greater the effect on slowing down axial length growth.<sup>10,11,12</sup>

+For young patients that show aggressive myopia progression we recommend 1% atropine.
+When using this concentration, the pupil is temporarily and reversibly dilated (opened) which can cause glare symptoms.
+For this reason, we recommend these drops used in conjunction with tinted spectacle lenses.

-Studies over the last decade have found that much lower concentrations of atropine, such as 0.02%, have a comparable reduction in myopia progression, without any noticeable effect on pupil size or near-focusing.
-For example the ATOM2 study showed the myopia control effect of 75% reduction for the 1%, 0.5% and 0.1% concentrations and 65% reduction with 0.01%.
-Studies have told us that 0.02% is the highest concentration of atropine that shows no significant change to near focusing or pupil size in children, and has no reported allergic side effects.
+Studies over the last decade have found that much lower concentrations of atropine have a comparable reduction in myopia progression, with less effect on pupil size.
+The ATOM studies found a 75% reduction for 1%, 0.5% and 0.1% concentrations.<sup>12</sup>

-It was initially thought that as atropine drops paralyse the focusing muscles of the eye, this was the reason for the myopia control.
-Our understanding now suggests that the atropine molecule affects a receptor in the choroid or sclera of the eye (the vascular and structural layers of the eyeball), signalling to the eye not to continue to elongate.
-This mechanism is still being studied.

-Atropine drops need to be instilled nightly and can be combined with ortho-K therapy to maximise the myopia control effect.
-Visual and general side-effects are highly unlikely at 0.02%.
+Atropine drops need to be taken every night and can be combined with ortho-K lenses to maximise the myopia control effect.
+Visual and general side-effects are highly unlikely at 0.02%, however can increase at higher concentrations.
 Atropine drops will need to be specially formulated at a compounding pharmacy as they are not readily available at concentrations below 0.5%.

+To find out more about atropine and the different options suitable for you or your child, [make an appointment](https://innovativeeyecare.com.au/contact/) at our Adelaide or Woodville practice.

 ##### Multifocal contact lenses